AR20-4/dsgn270-a1/README.md

 ### Negative space

-> The feeling that this site is smooshed and that there’s too much to look at has to do with its lack of negative space.
+> The feeling that this site is squished and that there’s too much to look at has to do with its lack of negative space.

 ### Typography